yuanshunning/pickit-docs/docs/documentation/pattern/detection-pickit-pattern.rst

 The information shown in the Points view is what will be transferred to the next step.
-All other information is not taken into account for the detection with Pick-it Pattern.
+All other information is not taken into account for the detection with Pickit Pattern.

 |image1|

 Divide the scene into clusters & reject (some) clusters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The next step in the Pick-it Pattern detection is to divide the scene
+The next step in the Pickit Pattern detection is to divide the scene
 into smaller different parts(clusters).
 Each cluster contains all points
 of one layer in the scene.
 All clusters are shown in a different color.